ADVRHumanoids/centauro_ros_nav/README.md

 - static transform map -> odom (identity)
 - rviz2
 - Octomap with dynamic 2D occupancy grid based on velodyne point cloud
+- Octomap 3D based on 'D435i_camera/points_filtered'
 - valid_target_selector_node: used to adjust the nav target in case it is close/on occupied elements (which would result in planning failures)

 NOTE: Valid Target Selector Node is executed only when the nav target is sent via 'set_candidate_nav_target' service.
 If you send a target to Nav2 with the 2D Goal of Rviz, then valid target selector is bypassed.
+Valid Target Selector is used only if the target is sent through the `centauro_ros_nav_srvs::srv::SendCandidateNavTarget` service.

 # Required
 - odom -> pelvis
 - xbot2-core running for robot's tf
 - velodyne point cloud
+- camera-pelvis TF